 This will require you to know the names of tables and fields, and we will discuss that further down.

-You may be wondering, however, how will the email know which Customer to use?
+You may be wondering, however, how will the email know which Contact to use?
 That is dependent on the email To field.
 Depending on whom you send it to, the merge field will update to reflect that.

 What are Available Merge Fields?

 There are only a few tables which are automatically set up for you to merge with:

 Users: Data pertaining to the Method User currently signed in

 If you are familiar with tables, you will be able to find which fields to use.
 If you are not familiar with tables, then here are a few examples.

 Customer.Name: Name of the customer as it appears in QuickBooks.